rcos/rcos-handbook/docs/grading/status_updates.md

 **How are Status Updates graded?**

 Your Status Updates are factored into your final year grade.
-See the [Grading page](#) for details.
+See the [Grading Rubric](grading/rubric) for details.

 ## Requirements